 Inspection Requirement.
 On a routine basis, select and attend licensee meetings.

 Inspection Guidance.
-The purpose of attending status meetings is to gather information about overall site activities in order to determine what activities will be or are being conducted resources be appropriately focused on those activities with the higher safety significance.
+The purpose of attending status meetings is to gather information about overall site activities in order to determine what activities will be or are being conducted so that inspection resources can be appropriately focused on those activities with the higher safety significance.

-These status meetings could include any of the following meetings; plan of the day, shift turnover, emergent work, work planning, equipment , configuration change management, safety review committee, and corrective action document review.
+These status meetings could include any of the following meetings; plan of the day, shift turnover, emergent work, work planning, equipment prioritization, configuration change management, safety review committee, and corrective action document review.

-0.03 Record and Log Reviews.
+03.03 Record and Log Reviews.

 Inspection Requirement.
-On a routine basis, select and review a sampling of onsite records required to be maintained by 10 CFR.
+On a routine basis, select and review a sampling of onsite records required to be maintained by the license application and 10 CFR requirements.

 Inspection Guidance.

+Records.
 Select and review a sampling of records in order to determine where to focus inspection resources.
 These records could include:

 Records of IROFS that have failed to perform their function upon demand;